Report Izborsk club

 Obviously, the existing military administrative division does not meet the challenges of our time, and it was done without taking them into account.
 So, the Eastern Military District today, for example, is “embedded” in two state federal districts, and includes virtually all of Eastern Siberia and the Far East.
 At the same time, in violation of all the "basics" of military construction, the district is forced to cover two strategic directions at once, which makes effective management of such a formation impossible.
 The same picture with the Central Military District.

-Now the new operational command, in fact, are the "over-heavy" old military districts, with weakened military control bodies, but with new functions added.
-Each of the four operational commands combined two old military districts, two military air armies (now the combined commands of the Air Force and Air Defense), as well as one fleet (flotilla), and in the Southern Military District even two: the Black Sea Fleet and the Caspian flotilla.
-At the same time, the staffs of the command and control staff of the operational command are two times less than they were in the military district before the reform, although the number of bodies under their control was three times larger.
-As a result, they turn out to be unable to effectively manage troops and accomplish assigned tasks, which each time was revealed during the exercises and maneuvers of recent years.
+Now, the new operational commands, in essence, are the “heavier” old military districts, with weakened military command and control bodies, but with added new functions.
+Each of the four operational commands combined two old military districts, two air forces (now the combined air force and air defense commands), and one each the fleet (flotillas), and in the Southern Military District - even two: the Black Sea Fleet and the Caspian Flotilla.
+At the same time, the management and headquarters of the operational command are two times smaller than they were in the military district before the reform, although the military command and control bodies subordinate to them were three times as many.
+As a result, they are unable to effectively manage troops and solve assigned tasks, which each time was revealed during the exercises and maneuvers of recent years.

 A critical situation has developed in the control system of disparate forces.
 Now, for unclear reasons, in each operational command, an add-on has been created from sea and aviation control, which in reality perform not managerial, but advisory functions, although command requires them to make decisions and work out combat documents.
 At the same time, the command of the fleets was to be abolished, and the leadership of the fleets was transferred to the management as part of the operational commands, whose staff increased by no more than 20%.
 If these plans were brought to the incarnation stage, fleet management would practically be lost.